OlegBEZb/telegram_feed/README.md

             6. bot sends content to the user's channel
             7. user checks new content and reacts
       2. Gif with using the commands
-   6. Bot functionality
+   7. Bot functionality
+       1. Remove start from menu
+       2. About to the channel about?
-       1. Create a channel for user and leave it after making the user an admin https://tl.telethon.dev/methods/channels/create_channel.html
+       3. Create a channel for user and leave it after making the user an admin https://tl.telethon.dev/methods/channels/create_channel.html
-       2. keep help and about always in the bottom
-       3. Forward to private channels
+       4. Forward to private channels
-       4. add deletion from channel
+       5. add deletion from channel
-       5. add dynamic fetching of the handlers
+       6. add dynamic fetching of the handlers
-       6. Automatically send each user a notification with details when a new version of the code is merged to master
+       7. Automatically send each user a notification with details when a new version of the code is merged to master
-       7. when you start resolving the list of commands after the bot was off for some time, the commands are read backwards for some reason
+       8. when you start resolving the list of commands after the bot was off for some time, the commands are read backwards for some reason
-       8. resolve dst_ch reading another dst_ch. infinite forwarding btw dst channels
+       9. resolve dst_ch reading another dst_ch. infinite forwarding btw dst channels
-       9. /add_to_channel to be used from the channel config itself with only one argument of src_ch.
+       10. /add_to_channel to be used from the channel config itself with only one argument of src_ch.
 Make admin check
+       11. consider a link typed in the chat as a suggestion to add it as a source somewhere.
+Ask "which target channel to add to"
+       12. consider adding reaction buttons
-   7. Deployment
+   8. Deployment
       1. switch to a database
       2. database will contain user's preferences, subscription lists
       3. dev env will have only developers' channels to be checked for some time
-   8. Statistics
+   9. Statistics
       1. originality of content produced by source channels (which original content they steal)
       2. "5 msg from this channel were filtered due to this and this filter. you can still find this content via this link"
       3. Timing, delays, potential scaling, bottlenecks
-      4. "don't forget to react to the content"
+      4. Number of users reactions + "don't forget to react to the content"
+      5. who reads posts
-   9. Add liked memes from profunctor
+   10. Add liked memes from profunctor
-   10. For ML-based spam detection and content recommendations: only admin's reactions or the whole channel's reactions are used? user's decision per channel?
+   11. For ML-based spam detection and content recommendations: only admin's reactions or the whole channel's reactions are used? user's decision per channel?
-   11. deduplicate if the post covers the same news or the same model (within some period of time).
+   12. deduplicate if the post covers the same news or the same model (within some period of time).
 Different opinions from different channels might be interesting but very similar content about the same news is definitely not
         1. text similarity?